fredpchang/FlightHopper/README.md

 --------------------------------------------------------------

 # Regarding Test Code Coverage
-Due to the nature of our program pulling real-time ticket information from Expedia, it is virtually impossible to test for same results (unless we run the test right after writing it)
+Due to the nature of our program pulling real-time ticket information from Expedia, it is virtually impossible to test for same results (unless we run the test right after writing it).
+We have included recordings of our test passing in our submission.